getgauge/docs.gauge.org/plugin.rst

 Plugins
 ============

-| This page provides information about different types of plugins supported by Gauge and plugin install and uninstall.
+| This page provides information about different types of plugins supported by Gauge and plugin installation and uninstallation.
 Plugins help you to use additional features of Gauge.
 | For information about installing Gauge on your system, see :ref:`install_gauge`.

 .. _install_plugins: